slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'I’d rather be in the mountains thinking of God than in church thinking about the mountains.' -- John Muir*

-> *'All God does is watch us and kill us when we get boring.
-We must never, ever be boring.' -- Chuck Palahniuk*